jasonpenny/prs-ruby/README.md

 This will output all PRs opened by, commented on, requested reviews on, etc for any members of the team on any repos that are in the `org`, or for any PRs that are opened by anyone on repos that are listed as "owned" by the team.

-Additionally you can skip PRs using the 2nd arg or env var `GITHUB_SKIP_PR_IDS` and you can list the team repos with the 3rd arg or env var `GITHUB_TEAM_REPOS`, both are comma separated lists.
+Additionally you can skip team member PRs using the 2nd arg or env var `GITHUB_SKIP_TEAM_MEMBERS` or skip specific PRs using the 3rd arg or env var `GITHUB_SKIP_PR_IDS` and you can list the team repos to include with the 4th arg or env var `GITHUB_TEAM_REPOS`, both are comma separated lists.

 ---